-Table 2.3 gives a summary of the multifunction modes.
+Table 2-3 gives a summary of the multi-function modes.

-The multifunction oven has many varied uses.
+The multi-function ovens have many varied uses.
 We suggest you keep a careful eye on your cooking until you are familiar with each function.
-Remember, not all functions will be suitable for all food types.
+Remember - not all functions will be suitable for all food types.